Waste station diverts rubbish from landfill at Northland markets and events

 Summer is ramping up and alongside it comes an abundance of events that create waste.

-Tūtūkākā Twilight Markets organiser Jo Roberts wants to see this summer's events reduce their waste.
+Tūtūkākā Twilight Market co-creators Jo Roberts and Kate Percy want to see Northland events reduce their waste.

-With the help of Whangārei District Council (WDC), Eco Solutions, her local community and 'Waste Wizard' bins, she's curated an environmentally friendly initiative that has already made a difference.
+With the help of Whangārei District Council (WDC), Eco Solutions, their local community and 'Waste Wizard' bins, Percy and Roberts have curated an environmentally friendly initiative that has already made a difference.

-Roberts is on a mission to create less than one wheelie bin of rubbish per market, and after her first market of the season managed to divert 86 per cent of waste from landfill, that is her benchmark.
+They are on a mission to create less than one wheelie bin of rubbish per market, and after the first market of the season managed to divert 86 per cent of waste from landfill, that is their benchmark.
 They also collected 50kg of compost, which was taken to a community garden in Ngunguru.

-The accomplishment comes after Roberts last year applied to the waste minimisation fund at WDC, proposing a sorting station for her popular events.
+The accomplishment comes after they last year applied to the waste minimisation fund at WDC, proposing a sorting station for her popular events.

-"As well as reducing the waste, a big part of the project is public education," she said.
+"As well as reducing the waste, a big part of the project is public education," said Roberts.

 Visitors at the events can now see staff turning the rubbish into "clean rubbish", where waste is sorted between compost with no plastic contamination, recycling, and landfill rubbish.